dotnet/AspNetCore.Docs/aspnet/web-forms/overview/moving-to-aspnet-20/profiles-themes-and-web-parts.md

 `C:\WINDOWS\Microsoft.NET\Framework\v2.x.xxxxx\ASP.NETClientFiles\Themes\<Theme_Name>`

-A theme that is specific to a particular application is stored in an App\_Themes\&lt;Theme\_Name&gt; directory in the root of the Web site.
+A theme that is specific to a particular application is stored in an `App\_Themes\<Theme\_Name>` directory in the root of the Web site.

 > [!NOTE]
 > A skin file should only modify server control properties that affect appearance.

 A global theme is a theme that can be applied to any application or Web site running on the Web server.
 These themes are stored by default in the ASP.NETClientfiles\Themes directory that is inside of the v2.x.xxxxx directory.
 Alternatively, you can move the theme files into the aspnet\_client/system\_web/[version]/Themes/[theme\_name] folder in the root of your Web site.

 Application-specific themes can only be applied to the application in which the files reside.
-These files are stored in the App\_Themes/&lt;theme\_name&gt; directory in the root of the Web site.
+These files are stored in the `App\_Themes/<theme\_name>` directory in the root of the Web site.

 ## The Components of a Theme